-

 Create a target space for Runtime Fabric.

-For information about Runtime Fabric deployments, see Managed Flex Gateway on Runtime Fabric.
+For information about Runtime Fabric deployments, see Managed Omni Gateway on Runtime Fabric.

-Set Up Agent Network Gateways for the Private or Target Space
+Set Up Agent Network Gateways for the Space or Deployment Target

-After you have a target space, use the MuleSoft: Set Up Agent Network Gateways command to create the ingress and egress gateways required for deployment in either CloudHub 2.0 or Runtime Fabric.
+After you have a target space, use the MuleSoft: Set Up Agent Network Gateways command to create the gateways required for deployment in either CloudHub 2.0 or Runtime Fabric.

-For more information about Runtime Fabric deployments, see Managed Flex Gateway on Runtime Fabric.
+For more information about Runtime Fabric deployments, see Managed Omni Gateway on Runtime Fabric.

 -